9 Home Remedies To Make Your Eyebrows Thicker Naturally

 - Wash it off with cold water.

-- This can be done once a day for a couple of weeks.
+- This can be done twice a day for a month.

 5. Egg Yolk